Do you have a Sour Patch Kid at home?

 Strategies for Navigating:

-Get Curious: The teenage brain can be difficult to comprehend, however, if you get curious it will allow more space to foster a better understanding and relationship.
-It’s hard to be angry/hurt when you’re authentically curious.
+Get Curious, not defensive: The teenage brain can be difficult to comprehend, however, if you get curious it will allow more space to foster a better understanding and relationship.
+It’s hard to stay angry/hurt when you’re authentically curious.

 Actions that either enhance or hinder connection and communication: